Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Results and Discussion

-The division of a cell with index $i$ is modeled by insertion of a second sphere with index $j$ on top of $i$.
+The division of a cell with index $i$ is modeled by insertion of a second sphere with index $j$ on top of $i$ so that the excluded volume remains the same during insertion, see Fig.~\ref{simsketch}(a).
 The pair of cells is initially connected by an elastic spring with time-dependent rest length $l(t)$, thus forming a diplococcus.
 The initial orientation of the vector connecting the cell pair is chosen randomly.
 Then, growth of the diplococcus is simulated by increasing the rest length of the spring that connects the cell pair as

 with a rate constant $\alpha$ and a constant with units of length $1/\nu_{\mathrm{r}}$.
+This linear growth of the long axis of the diplococcus with time is consistent with experimental data~\cite{westling1977growth}.
+Note that the geometry of the growth of the diplococcus implies that the volume growth rate increases with size of the individual diploccus.
+As a generalization, one could also include a growth rate $\alpha$ that explicitly depends on the size of the diplococcus to represent an arbitrary volume-dependency of the growth on the single-cell level~\cite{mir2011optical}.
+A further complication that has not been included in the model, for simplicity, is that the direction of growth and division in \textit{Neisseria} likely follows a complex pattern determined by alternating perpendicular division planes~\cite{westling1977growth}.
 Once the length $l(t)$ reaches a threshold $l_{\rm t}$, the connecting spring is removed and the two spheres are treated as individual cocci.
 Instantaneous forces acting on either of the two cocci during their separation are equally distributed among the two cocci to ensure momentum conservation.
 The time between creation of a diplococcus and separation of the two daughter cells is given by $t_{\mathrm{r}} = l_{\mathrm{t}} \nu_{\mathrm{r}}/\alpha$.

 After separation of a diplococcus, the two individual cocci do not become diplococci instantaneously.
 Rather, individual cells are turned into diplococci at a constant rate per cell, for which we employ for simplicity the same rate constant $\alpha$ that also appears in Eq.~(\ref{eq_dldt}).
 This means that the separation of a diplococcus (division) is followed by a random refractory time, which prevents an unphysical synchronization of the division events in the simulations.